Analytics of Longitudinal System Monitoring Data for Performance Prediction: Motivation

 In this paper, we analyze longitudinal system monitoring data to explore the causes of performance variability in certain {\em control} jobs.
-The monitoring data is collected by the Lightweight Distributed Metric Service (LDMS) on Cori, a \tweakedsim 30 Pflop/s Cray XC40 system at NERSC.
+The monitoring data is collected by the Lightweight Distributed Metric Service (LDMS)~\cite{ldms, agelastos:parco2016} on Cori, a \tweakedsim 30 Pflop/s Cray XC40 system (recently retired) at NERSC.
 Analyzing system-wide monitoring data gives us a global view of the system, a perspective which users running individual jobs do not have.
 Separately, we also run some control jobs on Cori to document the impact of varying resource usage on application performance.
-Our goal is to analyze system state before a job starts executing and use that data to create a model that can predict the performance of future jobs based on the system state at that time.
+Our goal is to use information about the system state before a job starts executing to create a model that can predict the performance of future jobs based on the system state at that time.

+LDMS is becoming more prevalent on HPC systems, specially at Department of Energy centers and even some NSF centers.
+The Blue Waters machine at NCSA has used LDMS for a long time.
+ALCF/ANL, LC/LLNL, and NERSC/LBL are all using LDMS for collecting monitoring data on their clusters.
+While specific metrics/features may be different depending on the compute and networking hardware, the methodology developed in this paper should translate without much effort to other centers running LDMS.

 We use machine learning, specifically regression models, to model the execution time of jobs in terms of several network related hardware counters gathered by LDMS.
 We use these models to understand which hardware counters are strong predictors of performance, in other words, indicators of performance degradation.
-We demonstrate that our data-driven modeling approach that uses past system state is successful in performance prediction of unseen data -- i.e. new pending jobs in the queue.
+We demonstrate that our data-driven modeling approach that uses past system state is successful in performance prediction of unseen data -- i.e. new jobs waiting in the scheduler queue.

-Our work makes the following important contributions: \begin{itemize}[leftmargin=*] \item We create a pipeline to process, filter and aggregate large-scale system-wide monitoring data to make it suitable for consumption by machine learning (ML) models. \item We develop ML-based regression models that can predict the performance of unseen jobs using past system state. \item We analyze feature importances in different models to identify strong predictors of performance degradation. \item We demonstrate that such models can be application-agnostic and can be used for predicting performance of applications that are not included in training. \end{itemize}
+Our work makes the following important contributions: \begin{itemize}[leftmargin=*] \item We create a pipeline to process, filter and aggregate large-scale system-wide monitoring data to make it suitable for consumption by ML models. \item We develop ML-based regression models that can predict the performance of unseen jobs using past system state. \item We analyze feature importances in different models to identify strong predictors of performance degradation and show how lightweight monitoring of these counters can lead to powerful insights prior to job execution. \item We demonstrate that such models can be application-agnostic and can be used for predicting performance of applications that are not included in the training data. \end{itemize}